 Registration details will be issued on 17 May 2021.

 2019 - Oluwashina Akinsanmi

-Oluwashina Akinsanmi won the 3MT® UK People's Choice Award in September 2019 with an outstanding and expertly timed presentation.
+Oluwashina Akinsanmi won the Ulster 3MT competition and went on to win the national 3MT® UK People's Choice Award in September 2019 with an outstanding and expertly timed presentation.

 2018 -Temilola Olanrewaju